Yahtzee Variant Games

 When a player lands on an open space, they try to complete a standard Yahtzee scoring combination.
 If successful, they place the card for that combination on the space along with a certain number of chips to mark their ownership.
 If another player lands on that space later, they have to match or beat the roll to steal ownership of the board space.
 When a player rolls a Yahtzee, it’s treated like a wild card where they can ignore the space they're on and claim ownership of any space on the board.
 The game climaxes with Showdown Mode, a form of sudden death where players can steal cards from one another.
 After all players have played a round in Showdown Mode, the game ends and the player with the most chips on the board is the winner.

-Yahtzee variant games work best when they add an intriguing new layer of strategic thinking to the game.
+Yahtzee variations work best when they add an intriguing new layer of strategic thinking to the game.
 But some Showdown Yahtzee players complain that the addition of a game board simply adds another layer of luck.
 The board does indeed often limit decision making ability when a player is forced to roll a certain scoring combination.
 And too much emphasis is placed on the Showdown Mode, which really determines the winner, often leaving the opening rounds feeling a bit meaningless.
 Overall, Showdown Yahtzee features the same great game mechanics as Monopoly with none of the capitalistic domination.

 Note: Confusingly, Showdown Yahtzee was released under different names in different regional markets.
 To make matters worse, a couple of these names were identical to previous Yahtzee titles.
 For example, it was known as Casino Yahtzee in the Netherlands and Challenge Yahtzee in the UK.